 Learning Environment & Assessment:

 Enrolling on the module will give you access to the University Library Learning Resource Services.
 This will allow you to use the university information technology facilities.
 If using a personal computer from home or work, you will require internet access.
 The student will be required to spend approximately two to three hours preparing for each session and a further three hours of independent study reflecting on practice and preparation for the assignment.

-The student will be required to submit a 3,000 word reflective portfolio of evidence that demonstrates the attainment of the learning outcomes.
-Assignment weighting - 100 per cent.
+The student will be required to submit a 3,000 word assignment.

 We are committed to delivering academic learning of the highest quality, helping you to stretch your mind and fulfil your university ambitions.

 This module aims to enable you to critically analyse your knowledge in relation to current and future developments in community practice.

 Appraise the social, political, economic and environmental factors that impact upon health and their subsequent influence upon patient / client care within a community setting.
 Analyse the various ideological dimensions and social theory.

 Critically review the strategies, theories and ideologies to promote health and prevent disease / relapse in individuals, groups and communities.

 Appraise strategies for working collaboratively to enable patients clients to participate and influence multi agency provision.